https://defrafmp.blog.gov.uk/using-this-blog-comments-moderation-and-feedback/

 - are respectful of others who use this site.

-- keep comments concise - ideally a sentence to a paragraph and under 100 words.
+- keep comments concise - no more than 100 words.

 - do not break the law (this includes libel, condoning illegal activity and contempt of court)